Harley Quinn Smith

 Harley Quinn Smith (born June 26, 1999) is an American actress and musician.
-Smith has appeared in the film Tusk and starred in its spin-off Yoga Hosers, both written and directed by her father, filmmaker Kevin Smith.
+Smith is most known for her role as a convenience store clerk in the film Tusk and starred in its spin-off Yoga Hosers, both written and directed by her father, filmmaker Kevin Smith.
 She is also the bass player and one of the singers in the punk rock band The Tenth.
 She also appeared in Jay and Silent Bob Reboot.

 Early life

 Harley Quinn Smith was born in Red Bank, New Jersey, the daughter of Kevin Smith and actress and journalist Jennifer Schwalbach Smith.
-She was named after the Batman character.
+She was named after the DC Comics character Harley Quinn.

 Career

 Smith made her acting debut in her father's film Jay and Silent Bob Strike Back, by portraying the recurring character Silent Bob as a toddler.
 In 2004, she had an uncredited cameo as Tracy Colelli in the drama film Jersey Girl and two years later in the comedy film Clerks II.
 In 2014, she had a small role in the thriller film Tusk, a role she reprised in a starring capacity in 2016's Yoga Hosers.
 In January 2016, it was announced that Smith will play her father's character's daughter in the half-hour comedy Hollyweed.

 In 2017, Smith was cast as Lindsay in All These Small Moments, which premiered at the 2018 Tribeca Film Festival.